-- (a) This calculation is equal to the trailing twelve month cash flow from operations divided by debt service costs.
-A deduction is made from cash flows for Tunisia capital expenditures not considered part of the EBRD project expenditures. - (b) Tunisia adjusted cash flow was \$5.9 million for the 12 month period ended March 31, 2017.
-The debt service costs for the same period were \$3.9 million (December 31, 2016: \$5.8 million and \$4.2 million, respectively). - (c) This calculation is equal to the trailing twelve month cash flow from operations divided by debt service costs.
-A deduction is made from cash flow for capital expenditures not considered EBRD project costs.
-Subsequent to March 31, 2017, EBRD has acknowledged that a waiver for the quarter end covenant violation is forthcoming, however the formal waiver has not yet been received by the Company. - (d) Serinus' adjusted consolidated cash flow amount was a deficit of \$2.9 million for the 12 month period ended March 31, 2017.
-The debt service costs for the same period were \$3.9 million (December 31, 2016: \$11.6 million and \$4.8 million, respectively). - (e) Financial debt as defined under the agreement includes the senior portion of the EBRD Tunisian Loan.
-EBITDA as defined under the agreement is for the trailing 12 months and is defined as oil and gas revenue, net of royalties less production expenses, general and administrative expenses and transaction costs from Tunisia. - (f) Tunisia financial debt totalled \$5.4 million as at March 31, 2017.
-EBITDA totalled \$4.1 million for the same period (December 31, 2016: \$7.1 million and \$4.4 million respectively). - (g) Financial debt as defined under the agreement includes all Serinus long term debt.
-EBITDA as defined under the agreement is for the trailing 12 months and is defined as oil and gas revenue, net of royalties less production expenses, general and administrative expenses and transaction costs.
-Subsequent to March 31, 2017, EBRD has acknowledged that a waiver for the quarter end covenant violation is forthcoming, however the formal waiver has not yet been received by the Company. - (h) Serinus financial debt totalled \$25.4 million as at March 31, 2017.
-EBITDA totalled negative \$3.6 million for the 12 month period ending March 31, 2017 (December 31, 2016: \$27.1 million and (\$0.3) million respectively).
+- (a) This calculation is equal to the trailing twelve-month cash flow from operations divided by debt service costs.
+A deduction is made from cash flows for Tunisia capital expenditures not considered part of the EBRD project expenditures. - (b) Tunisia adjusted cash flow was \$3.6 million for the 12-month period ended June 30, 2017.
+The debt service costs for the same period were \$3.9 million (December 31, 2016: \$5.8 million and \$4.2 million respectively). - (c) This calculation is equal to the trailing twelve-month cash flow from operations divided by debt service costs.
+A deduction is made from cash flow for capital expenditures not considered EBRD project costs. - (d) Serinus' adjusted consolidated cash flow amount was \$(4.3) million for the 12-month period ended June 30, 2017.
+The debt service costs for the same period were \$3.9 million (December 31, 2016: \$11.6 million and \$4.8 million respectively). - (e) Financial debt as defined under the agreement includes the senior portion of the EBRD Tunisian Loan.
+EBITDA as defined under the agreement is for the trailing 12-months and is defined as oil and gas revenue, net of royalties less production expenses, general and administrative expenses and transaction costs. - (f) Tunisia financial debt totalled \$5.4 million as at June 30, 2017.
+EBITDA totalled \$3.0 million for the same period (December 31, 2016: \$7.1 million and \$4.4 million respectively). - (g) Financial debt as defined under the agreement includes all Serinus long-term debt.
+EBITDA as defined under the agreement is for the trailing 12-months and is defined as oil and gas revenue, net of royalties less production expenses, general and administrative expenses and transaction costs. - (h) Serinus financial debt totalled \$25.4 million as at June 30, 2017.
+EBITDA totalled negative \$3.7 million for the 12-month period ending June 30, 2017 (December 31, 2016: \$27.1 million and (\$0.3) million respectively).